welshea/git_commit_timestamps/README.md

 user-provided message, the operation to be performed (taken from its 'git status' line), and the timestamp to be recorded (if author/commit dates are altered in the future, we'll still have a record of the intended timestamp).
-Semicolons are inserted between the user message, operation message, and timestamp message, to improve readability in the project web interface.
+Semicolons are inserted between the commit message, operation message, and timestamp message, to improve readability in the project web interface.
 To preserve new line formatting, the message is piped to git using:
 'echo -e -n 'message to commit' | git commit -F - "file to commit"'.